Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: New Design Principles

-Lemma \ref{lem:util_attn_line_up} is fundamental as it demonstrates that the ranker which maximizes the counterfactual readout $agg^*(\util)= \sum_{d\in\prodset}\util(d) = \sum_{d\in\prodset}\pureutil(d)\times\attention\circ\ranker(d)$ aligns precisely with the ranking based on producer item's pure metric $\pureutil(d)$.
-This is particularly noteworthy since, in practice, recommendation systems aim to model producer item's intrinsic utility $\pureutil(d)$ and use the scores obtained from these models to establish ranking.
-However, it is crucial to recognize that this alignment hinges on the attention function being monotonically decreasing.
+Proof of this Lemma is given in Appendix~\ref{app:proof_util_attn_line_up}.
+Lemma \ref{lem:util_attn_line_up} demonstrates that the ranker which maximizes the counterfactual readout $\agg^*(\util)= \sum_{d\in\prodset}\util(d) = \sum_{d\in\prodset}\pureutil(d)\times\attention\circ\ranker(d)$ aligns precisely with the ranking based on producer item's pure metric $\pureutil(d)$.
+This provides a fundamental justification for why recommendation systems aim to model producer item's intrinsic utility $\pureutil(d)$ and use the scores obtained from these models to establish ranking.
+However, it is crucial to recognize that this alignment hinges on the attention function being monotonically non-increasing.
 Building upon Lemma \ref{lem:util_attn_line_up}, we can have the following corollary.

 \begin{corollary} Assuming there are $K$ rankers $\ranker_0$, ..., $\ranker_{K-1}$ being compared in a producer-side experiment, and one of them, say $\ranker_k$, is equivalent to $\ranker_{\pureutil}$ as defined in Lemma \ref{lem:util_attn_line_up}.
-If the attention function $\attention$ is monotonically decreasing, then the counterfactual readout $\agg^*_k(\util)$ for group $k$ is superior to those of other groups, meaning
+If the attention function $\attention$ is monotonically non-increasing, then the counterfactual readout $\agg^*_k(\util)$ for group $k$ is superior to those of other groups, meaning

 \end{corollary}